passivelib/mcell/README.md

 # On-Chip Passive Components Synthesis

-Silicon foundries provide a limited set of models for passive components in their PDKs.
-Even though transformers are very valuable for single-ended to differential signal conversion and vice versa, as well as for matching network design, they are mostly completely omitted and models for those components are not shipped within PDK.
-With inductors, the situation is a bit different, models are usually provided, but only in a limited frequency range (up to 20 GHz).
-That is rarely sufficient for designers working on products in the MW frequency range.
+Silicon foundries generally offer a limited set of models for passive components in their PDKs.
+Transformers, despite their importance in single-ended to differential signal conversion and matching network design, are often excluded, with no models provided in the PDK.
+While models for inductors are typically available, they are usually constrained to a narrow frequency range, up to around 20 GHz—insufficient for designers working in the millimeter-wave (MW) frequency range.

-In order to solve this problem, an EM simulator needs to be used to model missing passive components.
-However, design iterations and optimization with an EM simulator in the loop are very slow and tedious, leading to tape-out delays and increased development cost.
+To address this issue, EM simulators are often used to model the missing passive components.
+However, running design iterations and optimizations with an EM simulator in the loop is a slow and laborious process, leading to tape-out delays and increased development costs.

  ![](/mcell/img/all2-1024x609.png)

-Make Cell (mcell) is a tool that automatize synthesis process of on-chip passive components in the required geometry and frequency range for any process node.
+Make Cell (mcell) is a tool that automates the synthesis of on-chip passive components, providing models tailored to the required geometry and frequency range for any process node.

 Synthesis can be done in two ways: